Equipment¶

 Standardisation and procurement¶

-The LDF's procurement principles reflect the country's small size, its SNAM neutrality, and its strategic exposure:
+The LDF's procurement principles reflect the country's small size, its WDP-aligned doctrinal posture, and its strategic exposure to CSAT:

-- Domestic shipyards — the Akmaron yards produce small naval combatants and the Aegiran-design Valdris-class light frigates under license
+- Domestic shipyards — the Akmaron Naval Yards produce small naval combatants and the Aegiran-design Valdris-class light frigates under licence.

 Equipment modernisation priorities (2026-)¶